tq-systems/meta-tq/meta-tq/doc/README.Distroboot.md

-# Distroboot
+# Standard boot/Distroboot

-The term "Distroboot" describes a standardized interface between the U-Boot bootloader and the operating system.
+The terms "Standard boot and "Distroboot" describe a standardized interface between the U-Boot bootloader and the operating system.
 The operating system can provide its own boot script as a `boot.scr` image (which can optionally be signed for Secure Boot) and/or a `extlinux.conf`, which define the loaded kernel, Device Trees, command line or other details of the OS boot, rather than hardcoding these in the bootloader.

-The TQ Yocto BSP currently uses Distroboot by default for the following modules:
+The older "Distroboot" based on scripts in the U-Boot environment and the newer "Standard boot" implemented in U-Boot itself are functionally more or less equivalent.

-- TQMa62xx
+The TQ Yocto BSP currently uses Standard boot or Distroboot by default for the following modules:

-- TQMa64xxL
+- TQMa62xx\[L\] (Standard boot)

-The TQ Yocto BSP currently supports Distroboot additionally for the following modules:
+- TQMa64xxL (Standard boot)

-- TQMa8MPxL
+- TQMa67xx\[L\] (Standard boot)
-- TQMa91xx[LA/CA]
+- TQMa8MPxL (Distroboot)
-- TQMa93xx[LA/CA]
+- TQMa8MPxS (Distroboot)

-To use Distroboot on these modules, U-Boot environment `bootcmd` has to be modified:
+- TQMa91xx[LA/CA] (Distroboot)

-`env set bootcmd 'run distro_bootcmd'
+- TQMa93xx[LA/CA] (Distroboot)

 By default, U-Boot will boot the OS from the same medium that it was started from (eMMC, SD card or SPI-NOR).
-The boot source can be modified by setting the `boot_targets` variable to `mmc0` (eMMC), `mmc1` (SD card), `sf0` (SPI-NOR), `usb0` (USB mass storage) or `pxe` (netboot).
+The boot source can be modified by setting the `boot_targets` variable to `mmc0` (eMMC), `mmc1` (SD card), `serial_flash0` (SPI-NOR, Standard Boot) or `sf0` (SPI-NOR, Distroboot), `usb0` (USB mass storage) or `pxe` (netboot).
 Multiple boot sources separated with spaces will be tried in the order they are specified, for example:
 ```
-setenv boot_targets pxe sf0 mmc0
+setenv boot_targets pxe serial_flash0 mmc0
 ```

 For MMC and USB devices, U-Boot will load a script image `boot.scr` from the boot partition of the selected medium.
 The script provided in this BSP's default configuration then selects the kernel and its configuration based on `/boot/extlinux/extlinux.conf`.
+For SPI-NOR, the script is loaded from a dedicated MTD partition.

 For netboot, first an IP address is obtained via DHCP; static IP addresses are not supported.
 A configuration file in the `extlinux.conf` format is then loaded